TOSIT-IO/TDP/onboarding/README.md

 - Create new features in existing admin component
 - Fix bugs

-In 1 sentence: You use TDP tarballs to create cluster
+In 1 sentence: You use TDP tarballs to create cluster.

 ## TDP End User